 - All students will submit a Culminating Project of Learning

-- All students will submit a Portfolio.
+- All students will submit an assessment portfolio.

 Administration and Accreditation

 The M.A. in French and in Spanish is currently administered by Dr. Scott Despain, Director of Graduate Programs in the Department of Foreign Languages and Literatures, along with the FLL Graduate Programs Committee.
 The DGP reports to the Department Head, the Associate Dean for Academic Affairs, and the Dean of the Graduate School.
-Accrediting agencies include the NC Department of Public Instruction (to ensure that the program meets requirements for "M" licensure), the National Council of Accreditation for Teacher Education, and the Southern Association of Colleges and Schools.
+Accrediting agencies include the NC Department of Public Instruction (to ensure that the program meets requirements for "M" licensure), the Council of Accreditation for Teacher Preparation (CAEP), and the Southern Association of Colleges and Schools.